 Student Loan Denied Status

-If you fail to meet the minimum 2.0 annual Grade Point Average standard, or fail to complete at least two-thirds of cumulative credits attempted, you will immediately lose your eligibility for Title IV funding.
+If you fail to meet the minimum 2.0 annual Grade Point Average standard, or fail to complete at least two-thirds of cumulative credits attempted, you will immediately lose your eligibility for Title IV aid funding.
 No Title IV financial aid will be disbursed to you unless you are removed from Student Loan Denied status.

-All Title IV aid recipients who fail any of the above noted Satisfactory Academic Progress standards will be notified by e-mail within 1 week of the determination to advise they have been placed on Student Loan Denied Status, and given a specific date to submit their appeal (if applicable).
+All Title IV aid recipients who fail the any of the above noted Satisfactory Academic Progress standards will be notified by e-mail within 1 week of the determination to advise they have been placed on Student Loan Denied Status, and given a specific date to submit their appeal (if applicable).

-Reinstatement of Aid After Student Loan Denied Status.
+Reinstatement of Aid After Student Loan Denied Status

 Reinstatement of financial aid after you have been placed on Student Loan Denied status may be achieved in one of the following ways:

-You must submit a written appeal in accordance with the appeal process.
+2-) You must submit a written appeal in accordance with the appeal process.
 If the FAAO grants the appeal, you will then be placed on Student Loan Probation for ONE payment period.
-You must attain a minimum 2.0 GPA in that payment period to qualify for the second disbursement.
-The student's next academic evaluation will use the term GPA of the 1st payment period of the aid year.
-This evaluation will normally be done in September, December or May, after which time if your GPA is not above the 2.0 minimum or pace progression has not been attained, you will immediately be placed on US Federal Loan Suspension and become ineligible for any futher Title IV aid until all of the above noted minimum academic requirements have been met.
+You must attain a minimum 2.0 term GPA in that payment period to qualify for the second disbursement.
+The student’s next academic evaluation will use the term GPA of the 1st payment period of the aid year.
+This evaluation will normally be done in September, December or May, after which time if your GPA is not above the 2.0 minimum or pace of progression has not been attained, you will immediately be placed on US Federal Loan Suspension and become ineligible for any further Title IV aid until all of the above noted minimum academic requirements have been met.

 You may appeal your "Student Loan Denied Status" if it can be determined that an unusual or extraordinary situation affected your academic progress.
 An example of an unusual or extraordinary situation would be a death in the family or a serious illness.